Paris Commune: Radicals and revolutionaries

 Paris was the traditional home of French radical movements.
-Revolutionaries had gone into the streets and overthrown their governments during the popular uprisings of July 1830 and the French Revolution of 1848, as well as subsequent failed attempts such as the June Rebellion and the June 1848.
+Revolutionaries had gone into the streets and overthrown their governments during the popular uprisings of July 1830 and the French Revolution of 1848, as well as subsequent failed attempts such as the 1832 June Rebellion and the uprising of June 1848.

 Of the radical and revolutionary groups in Paris at the time of the Commune, the most conservative were the "radical republicans".
 This group included the young doctor and future prime minister Georges Clemenceau, who was a member of the National Assembly and Mayor of the 18th arrondissement.
-Clemenceau tried to negotiate a compromise between the Commune and the government, but neither side trusted him; he was considered extremely radical by the provincial deputies of rural France, but too moderate by the leaders of the Commune.
+Clemenceau tried to negotiate a compromise between the Commune and the government, but neither side trusted him.
+He was considered extremely radical by the provincial deputies of rural France, but too moderate by the leaders of the Commune.

 The most extreme revolutionaries in Paris were the followers of Louis Auguste Blanqui, a charismatic professional revolutionary who had spent most of his adult life in prison.
 He had about a thousand followers, many of them armed and organized into cells of ten persons each.
 Each cell operated independently and was unaware of the members of the other groups, communicating only with their leaders by code.
 Blanqui had written a manual on revolution, Instructions for an Armed Uprising, to give guidance to his followers.
 Though their numbers were small, the Blanquists provided many of the most disciplined soldiers and several of the senior leaders of the Commune.

 Defenders of Paris

-By 20 September 1870, the German army had surrounded Paris and was camped just 2000 m from the French front lines.
+By 20 September 1870, the Imperial German Army had surrounded Paris and was camped just 2000 m from the French front lines.
 The regular French Army in Paris, under General Trochu's command, had only 50,000 professional soldiers of the line; the majority of the French first-line soldiers were prisoners of war, or trapped in Metz, surrounded by the Germans.
 The regulars were thus supported by around 5,000 firemen, 3,000 gendarmes, and 15,000 sailors.
 The regulars were also supported by the Garde Mobile, new recruits with little training or experience.
 17,000 of them were Parisian, and 73,000 from the provinces.
 These included twenty battalions of men from Brittany, who spoke little French.